aviramha/ormsgpack/README.md

 '1970-01-01T00:00:00+00:00'
 ```

-Enums with members that are not supported types can be serialized using
+Enum members whose value is not a supported type can be serialized using
 `default`:

 ```python